mongodb/docs/meta.style-guide.rst

   database commands, settings) always reference only the first occurrence of the reference in a section.
 You should *always* reference objects, except in section headings.

+- Structure references with the *why* first; the link second.

+  For example, instead of this:

+  Use the :doc:`/tutorial/convert-replica-set-to-replicated-shard-cluster`
+  procedure if you have an existing replica set.

+  Type this:

+  To deploy a shard cluster for an existing replica set, see :doc:`/tutorial/convert-replica-set-to-replicated-shard-cluster`.

 General Formulations
 ~~~~~~~~~~~~~~~~~~~~